-- Turn on your computer. - 2 Press the F2 key when the VAIO logo appears.
+- 1 Turn on your computer. - 2 Press the F2 key when the VAIO logo appears.
 The BIOS setup screen appears.
-If not, restart the computer and press the F2 key several times when the VAIO logo appears. - 3 Press the ← or → key to select Advanced. - 4 Press the ↑ or ↓ key to select Intel(R) Virtualization Technology or Intel(R) VT, press the Enter key, select Enabled, and press the Enter key. - if the Advanced tab is not displayed in the BIOS setup window or you cannot select Intel(R) Virtualization Technology, Intel VT is not available on the computer. - 5 Press the ← or → key to select Exit, select Exit Setup, and then press the Enter key.
+If the screen does not appear, restart the computer and press the F2 key several times when the VAIO logo appears. - 3 Press the ← or → key to select Advanced. - 4 Press the ↑ or ↓ key to select Intel(R) Virtualization Technology or Intel(R) VT, press the Enter key, select Enabled, and press the Enter key. - If the Advanced tab is not displayed in the BIOS setup window or you cannot select Intel(R) Virtualization Technology, Intel VT is not available on the computer. - 5 Press the ← or → key to select Exit, select Exit Setup, and then press the Enter key.
 At the confirmation prompt, press the Enter key.